About Glen Allen

-Glen Allen Pipes and drums was formed in 1968.
-The band’s original names were Invereef Pipes and Drums and until recently Krugersdorp Pipes and Drums.
-The band members slowly moving out towards Johannesburg and in 2005 the band was renamed to Glen Allen pipes and Drums.
+Glen Allen pipes and drums was formed in 1968 by pipe major Jimmy Elston.
+The band was know originally as Invereef Pipes and Drums and was later changed to Krugersdorp Pipes and Drums.
+In 2004 the band was renamed again to Glen Allen.

 Glen Allen is comprised of members from all spheres of life and ages range from 12 years old to 45 years old.
 Glen Allen competes in the local gatherings and plays at major events and functions.
 Being a working band the members often are travelling on business so a more flexible approach is taken to practices.
 Many South African top rated pipers and drummers have either been tutored by the band or have played with the band and have moved onto running and tutoring other bands.
 Glen Allen has an active membership of over 20 playing members.
 We enjoy support from the Glen Allen family of parents, partners and friends and many organisations around Johannesburg.